Supearnesh/ml-dog-cnn/capstone_report.md

 ### Algorithms and Techniques

-There are two components to the model in this project.
-The first is a binary classification task that will consist of determining whether an image is of a human or a dog.
-The second is a multi-class classification task - if the image is of a dog, the model will need to identify the breed to which it belongs; otherwise, if the image is of a human, the model will need to determine the breed that the human most closely resembles.
-The binary classification step will detect if a dog is present in the image and output `true` if a dog is detected or `false` otherwise.
-Afterwards, multi-class classification will match the image to a particular breed out of 133 possibilities.
+There will be a total of three models, as stated earlier.
+The first model, a `face_detector`  will use [OpenCV's implementation of Haar feature-based cascade classifiers](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html) to determine if a human face is present, returning `true` if a face is present, or `false` if a face is not present in the image.
+The second model, a `dog_detector` will leverage [a pre-trained VGG-16 model](https://pytorch.org/docs/master/torchvision/models.html) to identify if the images contain a dog, returning `true` if a dog is present, or `false` if a dog is not present.
+The third model will be a CNN trained using [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) from [a pre-trained VGG-19 model](https://pytorch.org/docs/master/torchvision/models.html).

-Given an image of a dog or human, the CNN should be able to output the breed of the dog or the breed that matches most closely the human likeness.
-In order to measure the performance of the solution, it will make the most sense to provide the model with a series of dog images and measure its accuracy.
-An accuracy of greater than 60% should be acceptable for the purposes of this project.
+As the focus of this project is on the CNN multi-class classifier, it would be apt to go into a bit more depth on its architecture.
+As a background on neural networks in general, they typically consist of an input layer and an output layer with some hidden layers in between.
+At a very high level, the input layer is responsible for taking in data, the hidden layers apply some changes to it, and the output layer yield the result.
+In the CNN built for this project, the input layer took in a pre-processed 256 x 256 image.

 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section: